Woman who crashed into building hosting birthday party, killing 2 kids, arraigned on murder charges

 Yorkey responded that there was no indication that Chidester suffered a seizure before the crash and that testing showed her blood alcohol level was “significantly over the legal limit.”

-If Yorkey posts bond, she will be required to forfeit her passport, have no alcohol, wear a tether and not drive.
+If Chidester posts bond, she will be required to forfeit her passport, have no alcohol, wear a tether and not drive.

 Chidester is a former commodore at the boat club, The Detroit News reported.